GenuineYZR/Traffic-lights-detection/README.md

 * Navigate to `models/research/object_detection` folder and copy the `train.py` to your new folder.

-* Train your model by executing the following statement in the root of your new folder
+* Navigate to your new folder and train your model by executing the following statement in the root of your new folder
 ```
 python train.py --logtostderr --train_dir=./path/to/your_training_result --pipeline_config_path=./path/to/your_tensorflow_model.config
 ```